Women, Gender, and Sexuality Studies

 Focuses on the similarities and differences between males and females, masculinity and femininity.
 Explores the origins and maintenance of gender stereotypes and their consequences.

-Prerequisite: 200 level PSYC or SOCI course or completion of Tier II Self & Society domain
+Prerequisite: 200-level PSYC or SOCI course or completion of Tier II Self and Society requirements

 Attributes: Child & Family Studies Minor (C&FS), Women Gender Sexuality Studies (WMST)